Open 7:30am to 6:00pm

 Learn More About Our Centre expand_more

-Featuring custom-designed spaces for Nursery, Toddler and Pre-School children, as well as a ‘community square’ and an art studio, our Bruce centre also includes extensive nature-inspired outdoor play and discovery spaces that children will love.
+Featuring custom-designed spaces for nursery, toddler and pre-school children, as well as an art studio, our Bruce centre also includes extensive nature-inspired outdoor play and discovery spaces that children will love.

-The incredibly high quality of reggio-inspired play and learning facilities is matched by our experienced team of educators who are excited to join this new and exceptional Centre.
+The incredibly high-quality of Reggio-inspired play and learning facilities is matched by our experienced team of Educators who are excited to be part of this exceptional Centre.